-Du Pont de Nemours' remarks reveal that as late as 1816 indoor toilets, with or without flushing mechanisms, were uncommon in America.
+Du Pont's remarks reveal that as late as 1816 indoor toilets, with or without flushing mechanisms, were uncommon in America.
 Such was not the case in Europe.
 Thomas Jefferson himself had enjoyed the luxury of flush toilets in the Paris townhouse he rented 30 years earlier.
-But according to du Pont de Nemours, Mrs. Joel Barlow and Thomas Jefferson were among the very few to practice "French manners" on this side of the Atlantic.
-Yet his account of the privies at Monticello – the only contemporary one that has come to light &— does more to confuse than to settle the question of the location of these conveniences.
-This could be explained by the fact that more than nine months had elapsed between his December 1815 visit to Monticello and the letter to his wife.
+But according to du Pont, Mrs. Joel Barlow and Thomas Jefferson were among the very few to practice "French manners" on this side of the Atlantic.
+Yet his account of the privies at Monticello – the only contemporary one that has come to light – does more to confuse than to settle the question of the location of these conveniences.
+This confusion could be explained by the fact that more than nine months had elapsed between his December 1815 visit to Monticello and the letter to his wife.
 Furthermore, owing to delays and miscommunication, the visit occurred while Jefferson was at his retreat, Poplar Forest.
-And although he confessed to being "overwhelmed by the kindness of Mrs. Randolph" during his three or more days at Monticello, du Pont de Nemours apparently did not experience, let alone see, the "conveniences" that Jefferson had inside the house.
+And although he confessed to being "overwhelmed by the kindness of Mrs. Randolph" during his three or more days at Monticello, du Pont apparently did not experience, let alone see, the "conveniences" that Jefferson had inside the house.

 It is regrettable that the Jefferson-period fixtures had been removed from the North Privy by the time of the restoration of the northwest dependencies in 1938.
 We judge from what was recorded as existing, and from what was restored in that year, that all that remains today from Jefferson's period are the stone walls (up to about the top of the window), the window frame, some evidence of plaster (with most of what is left dating from the later nineteenth century), and evidence of early (Jefferson period?) slate paving in the outer passage.

 The present floors and plaster walls (with remains of earlier plaster preserved – some with graffiti from the 1850s) date from 1999-2000 as does the single-hole seat, which is based on a Jefferson floor plan and on details of an original seat at Poplar Forest.
 The stepped-pyramidal roof (based on Jefferson's design) and the inner and outer doors and door frames all date from the partial restoration in 1938.
-On the matter of doors, Jefferson wrote to James Oldham on June 22, 1802, "I think the outer door of the South East necessary must be a panelled door, hung flush with the inside of the wall, and the upper panel (instead of being glass as I before proposed) had better be of Venetian blinds, as that will give air as well as light.
-As soon as you have done the S.E. necessary, I would rather you would proceed with the N.W. one."
+On the matter of doors, Jefferson wrote to James Oldham on June 22, 1802, "I think the outer door of the South East necessary, must be a panelled door, hung flush with the inside of the wall, and the upper pannel (instead of being glass as I before proposed) had better be of Venetian blinds, as that will give air as well as light. as soon as you have done the S.E. necessary, I would rather you should proceed with the N.W. one."4